Supporting Your Student

 - Maintain serenity.
 Occasionally, college students have difficulty putting problems into perspective.
 When students calls home to say, "I don't have any friends" or "I don't belong here," parents have an opportunity to help their students develop problem-solving skills, critical to healthy development.
 Work to identify specific issues and potential solutions, and encourage a search for resources on campus.

 - Participate as a college parent.
 Get involved with Linfield through the Parents Council.
 You'll have an opportunity to attend events, act as a career mentor, support your student's activities, and receive the Linfield e-newsletter, E-Cat, which will keep you informed.
 If you're a current or former Linfield parent, you're already a Parent Council member.
 To learn more, contact Jennifer Nice by email or call 503-883-2335.

 Who is mature enough for offspring before the offspring themselves arrive?
 The value of marriage is not that adults produce children, but that children produce adults. ~ Peter Devries

 Please access our Parent FAQs page or the links at the left side of this page for more information about Linfield University.
 For ideas about parenting a college student in general, we recommend the following books:

 Bips, Linda L., Jessica Wallitsch and Kristina Wallitsch.
 Parenting College Freshmen: Consulting for Adulthood.
 Bloomington: Authorhouse, 2003.

 Coburn, Karen Levine and Madge Lawrence Treeger.
 Letting Go: A Parent's Guide to Understanding the College Years, 4th edition.
 New York: HarperCollins Publishers, Inc., 2003.

 Savage, Marjorie.
 You're On Your Own (but I'm Here if You Need Me).
 New York: Fireside, 2003.

-For more information please contact Debbie Harmon '90, director of alumni and parent relations, by email or at 503-883-2547.
+For more information please contact Jennifer Nice, parent engagement and development officer, by email or at 503-883-2335.